jpaulm/drawfbp/README.md

 Tool for Creating and Exploring Flow-Based Programming Diagram Hierarchies

-#### Latest release is 2.15.6.
+#### Latest release is v2.15.7 (pre-release).
 This jar file is now available and can be obtained by looking in Releases.
-This release is now available on Maven - just search for DrawFBP (any case), download the .jar file, and execute using Java Platform SE binary.

-However... there is a bug in the Java generate function - will be fixed in the next release...
+This release is not yet available on Maven, as it requires more testing.
+However, I feel it is better than v2.15.6, so try it first!

 Description
 -----------